simta1/my_autohotkey/README.md

-move                            hjkl                            #If mouseControlMode move                            ;'[]                            #If mouseControlMode move more                       shift + move                    #If mouseControlMode move                            ctrl + move                     #If mouseControlMode click L/R                       yo                              #If mouseControlMode click L/R                       /\                              #If mouseControlMode wheel D/U                       ui                              #If mouseControlMode
+move                            hjkl                            #If mouseControlMode move                            ;'[]                            #If mouseControlMode move more                       shift + move                    #If mouseControlMode move less                       ctrl + move                     #If mouseControlMode click L/R                       yo                              #If mouseControlMode click L/R                       /\                              #If mouseControlMode wheel D/U                       ui                              #If mouseControlMode